grafana/k6/README.md

 **Note:** Since our API is still transitioning, some of the code snippets from the links below might be inaccurate, though the concepts should still be correct.
 For the latest, please take a look at our up-to-date [API documentation](https://grafana.com/docs/k6/latest/javascript-api/k6-browser).

-- [How to add browser-level APIs for web performance metrics](https://grafana.com/blog/2023/01/08/how-to-add-browser-level-apis-for-web-performance-metrics/) - This post explains how to get started with k6 browser, a k6 experimental module that adds browser-level APIs to interact with browsers and collect web performance metrics as part of your Grafana k6 tests.
+- [How to add browser-level APIs for web performance metrics](https://grafana.com/blog/2023/01/08/how-to-add-browser-level-apis-for-web-performance-metrics/) - This post explains how to get started with k6 browser to interact with browsers and collect web performance metrics as part of your Grafana k6 tests.
 - [Using k6 browser](https://grafana.com/docs/k6/latest/using-k6-browser/) - Get started with the k6 browser module.